fajfaj1/brewery-recipe-book/README.md

 You can also download a Javascript generator where you can customize all the recipes.

 ## Preview
-Here's the default one looks in the game:
+Here's how the default one looks in-game:

 ![](./showcase.gif)